-- Diplomates who are no longer in clinical practice may register for an MOC (recertification) exam and participate in the ABS MOC Program through the Certified-Clinically Inactive designation.
+- Current diplomates who are no longer in clinical practice may register for a recertification exam or the new general surgery assessment program through the Certified-Clinically Inactive designation.
 This status is intended for surgeons who are working in an administrative or research setting or similar situation and no longer see patients.

 - These individuals may not be treating patients in any capacity and may not be supervising residents or others in providing patient care.

 Exam or Assessment Registration

 - Upon passing the recertification exam or new general surgery assessment, you will be deemed "Certified-Clinically Inactive" and receive a certificate so stating.
 To maintain your status, you must also meet all other Continuous Certification program requirements, except for practice improvement.

 - Any inquiry received by the ABS as to the diplomate's certification status will specify that he or she is considered Clinically Inactive and that this status is intended only for diplomates who have no involvement in patient management.

 Return to Active Practice

 - Clinically inactive diplomates who decide to change their status and return to active practice should first develop a re-entry plan with their institution for approval by the ABSsee Re-entry to Surgical Practice for further details.
 The diplomate will be required to submit information regarding their return to clinical activity, including plans for monitoring and evaluation during the re-entry process, and fulfill additional requirements based on the surgeon's particular circumstances.

-For additional guidance, please contact our MOC coordinator.
+For additional guidance, please contact our Continuous Certification coordinator.